bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 <!-- tabs-vertical-width.vue -->
 ```

+**Note:** overflowing text may occur if your width is narrower than the tab title.
+You
+may need additional custom styling.

 ## Fade animation

 Fade is enabled by default when changing tabs.
 It can disabled with `no-fade` property.
+Note you should use the `<b-nav-item>` component when adding contentless-tabs to maintain
+correct sizing and alignment.
+See the advanced usage examples below for an example.

 ## Add Tabs without content